 - opportunistic maintenance: you are maintaining equipment and you notice that some damages on the cables, you take advantage of the maintenance intervention to replace them.

 The easiest way to manage this type of maintenance is to rely on facility management software.
 In a few simple steps and without much training activities you can:

 - choose and catalog the equipment on which to act with the necessary interventions;

 - acquiring and storing the data of the assets;

 - manage inventory.

 What are you waiting for?
-Experience the use of facility management software right away and improve your maintenance strategies.
+Experience the use of church facility management software right away and improve your maintenance strategies.